Cloud Service >> Knowledgebase >> General >> What Is Automatic Vertical Scaling?

 Overview

-With automatic vertical scaling, the cloud provider monitors the performance of deployed applications and automatically adjusts the specs of the underlying virtual machines like CPU, memory, and storage as per changing resource requirements.
+With automatic vertical scaling, the cloud hosting provider monitors the performance of deployed applications and automatically adjusts the specs of the underlying virtual machines like CPU, memory, and storage as per changing resource requirements.

 For example, during peak load times, VMs can be automatically upgraded to more powerful machine types to handle increased traffic and compute demands.
 When demands decrease, VMs are downgraded to cheaper base configurations to optimize costs.